 Mary Berry's Fork Biscuits - Simple Shortbread Recipe

 As a nation of biscuit lovers, a firm favourite has got to be shortbread.
 Shortbread happens to be my all time favourite biscuit and I'm delighted to share a really simple homemade shortbread recipe by the baking genius herself, Mary Berry.
+With National Shortbread Day on Monday 6th January 2025, this could be just in time.

 Did you know there are only 3 ingredients in shortbread?
 These are biscuits that even I can make and I know my grandma would be proud of!
 I used to love baking with her and in times of stress or uncertainty, there's nothing better than getting in the kitchen and baking some treats.